Gozargah/gozargah.github.io/marzban/en/docs/marzban-node.md

 <br>

-### Second Scenario: Using Port Mapping
+### Second Method: Using Port Mapping

-In this scenario, only specific ports are usable and duplicate ports on the server node will be prevented.
+In this scenario, only specific ports are accessible and duplicate ports on the server node will be prevented.
 Please note that you should specify the ports used in your services in the `docker-compose.yml` file.

 - Use the example below to add two Node services to the `docker-compose.yml` file.

-::: Sample configuration file `docker-compose.yml` details
+::: details Sample configuration file `docker-compose.yml`
 ::: code-group
 ```yml{7,25} [docker-compose.yml]
 services: